yakufl/yakufl.github.io/_pages/about.md

 I earned my Master of Arts in Economics from the [Department of Economics](http://economics.colostate.edu/) at [Colorado State University](https://www.colostate.edu/) in 2019 and my Bachelor of Arts  in Econometrics and Quantitative Economics from the Department of Economics and Business at [Colorado College](https://www.coloradocollege.edu/) in 2017.
 I am interested in the intersection of health, public and welfare economics.
 My current research evolves around understanding the behaviors of physicians in response to medical malpractice liability, correlation between circadian rhythms and emotions, and health and racial welfare gaps among the elderly.

-I will be available for interviews at the ASSA meeting in 2022-2023.

 Outside the office you'll find me intensely watching EPL games, lifting weight, playing soccer, or hiking.